 Network and data security

-Instrumentation and Control Engineering has evolved with the integration of advanced technologies, enhancing productivity, optimization, and system stability.
-These technologies leverage digital communications, microprocessors, AI, and machine learning to create more efficient and responsive control systems.
+Instrumentation and control engineering has evolved with the integration of advanced technologies, improving productivity, optimization and system stability.
+These technologies leverage digital communications, microprocessors, AI and machine learning to create more efficient and responsive control systems.

-Industrial communication systems are crucial for enabling effective data exchange among various control devices.
+Industrial communication systems are essential for efficient data exchange between different control devices.

 Digital networks use industrial communication protocols such as Ethernet/IP, EtherCat, FOUNDATION™ Fieldbus, Profibus, Profinet, CANopen, DeviceNet, CC-Link and Modbus TCP/IP, which are common and succeed the 4-20mA signal with HART™.
 They offer high-speed communications and interoperability between different equipment, such as sensors and transmitters.